HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 MagicDraw Template for Markdown Glossary
 (c) 2019 Hilton Roscoe LLC
 -->

+> [!IMPORTANT]
+> This glossary is outdated and retained for historial purposes only.
+Please use the [NIST Voting Glossary](https://pages.nist.gov/ElectionGlossary/).

 # VVSGTerm Glossary
 ## <a name="absentee-ballot"></a>absentee ballot
 [Ballot](#ballot) used for [absentee voting](#absentee-voting).